 Damage in Puerto Rico after Hurricane Maria in 2017

 Photo of damage caused by Hurricane Maria in Puerto Rico

-This report features a new HTML format that GAO is piloting in 2018.
+This report features a new HTML format that GAO began piloting in 2018.

 To provide feedback on this format, e-mail email@example.com

 - Full Report: